krolow/queue-run/docs/Timeout.md

+---
+sidebar_label: "Timeout/Abort"
+---

-# Timeout / Abort Signal
+# Timeout and Abort Signal

 Each task is given a finite time to complete.
 The default timeout depends on the task: 10 seconds for HTTP and WebSocket requests, 5 minutes for queued and scheduled jobs.